wkolowski/coq-mtl/README.md

 * Notation:
   * Make sure that associativity and operator precedence are correct.
   * Implement idiom bracket notation.
-  * Improve do notation.
+  * Improve do notation (irrefutable patterns).
 * Tactics:
   * Implement a reflective tactic for reasoning with functors, applicatives, monads and so on.
-  * Make this reflection modular using the Datatypes à la carte approach (dubious).
+  * Make this reflection modular using the Datatypes à la carte approach.
 * Thievery:
   * Take a look at other Haskell proposals relating to the standard library design.
   * Browse Idris standard library and steal good stuff from there.
+  * Interesting Idris classes: Cast, Uninhabited, Sized

 ### Particular

-* Investigate universe consistency issues with Applicative, Monad etc. instances for Vec.
+* Investigate universe consistency issues for Vec.
 * Codensity:
   * Decide the existence of callCC (I don't think it exists).
   * Decide if it is a commutative applicative functor or a commutative monad.